mtingers/cxgame/README.md

 # Contributing

-If you find missing features or bugs, please open an issue or send pull requests.
+If you find missing features or bugs, please open an issue or a pull request.

 # Install